ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 -   Remove the need to call `IServiceCollection.AddForEvolveLocalization()` (see #27)
 -   Rename `IMvcBuilder.AddForEvolveMvcLocalization()` to `IMvcBuilder.AddForEvolveLocalization()`
 -   Leverage the options patterns to configure Asp.Net instead of custom options.
-    -   `ForEvolveLocalizationOptions` and `ForEvolveMvcDefaultLocalizationAdapterOptions` has been deleted
+Due to that, `ForEvolveLocalizationOptions` and `ForEvolveMvcDefaultLocalizationAdapterOptions` has been deleted.
+-   Internally leveraging DI more to simplify the initialization process (no more `new`ing volatile dependencies).
 -   `IApplicationBuilder.UseForEvolveRequestLocalization()` is now obsolete, use `IApplicationBuilder.UseRequestLocalization()` instead.
--   Add property `SupportedAttributes` to `ILocalizationValidationAttributeAdapter`
 -   Use `Nerdbank.GitVersioning` to manage versions automagically.
 -   Move builds from Azure DevOps to GitHub Actions